logzio/documentation/docs/_include/general-shipping/k8s.md

 ## Configuring logs in JSON format

-To parse JSON Logs using the fluentd chart, configure the following processor:
+To parse JSON Logs using the fluentd chart, configure the following processor using the `configmap.extraConfig` configuration option:

 ```json
 <filter **>